aaronshim/overtones/README.md

         elm-reactor

-3. Open your browser to `localhost:8000` and click on `Main.elm` to start the dev environment.
+3. Open your browser to `localhost:8000` and click on `Main.elm` under the `src` folder to start the dev environment.
 Because ports do not work yet with `elm-reactor`, we won't get audio, but we can debug all the layers and play with the time-travelling debugger *except* for the Web Audio API interop layer.

 4. **(Optional)** Install VS Code (or your choice of text editor) with the VS Code [`elm` extension](https://github.com/Krzysztof-Cieslak/vscode-elm) (or the analogue for your text editor), along with the `elm-format` package (`npm install -g elm-format`) for a more robust IDE experience.